top of page

 Having already visited the Grand Indonesia Mall and Glodok Chinatown on our first full day in Jakarta, we were keen to explore more of this great capital.

-In our YouTube video of our first impressions, we asked for suggestions on places to visit and Taman Mini Indonesia was a popular choice, alongside being recommended by the staff at our hotel too.
-So the decision was made!
+In our YouTube video of our first impressions, we asked for suggestions on places to visit, and Taman Mini Indonesia was a popular choice, alongside being recommended by the staff at our hotel, too.

-Plus we include all you need to know before you visit including best times, prices, location information and more.
+Plus, we include all you need to know before you visit, including best times, prices, location information, and more.

-Taman Mini Indonesia - A cultural Journey
+Taman Mini Indonesia - A Cultural Journey

 Taman Mini Indonesia Indah acts as a window into the incredible cultural diversity of Indonesia.